markeriks/salesdash/README.md

 The application is fully cloud-hosted, making it accessible to anyone with an internet connection.
 The backend is containerized using Docker for streamlined cloud deployment, and both the frontend and backend are hosted on Render.

+(First login/signup might take a couple of minutes due to cold start on Render)

 🔗 **Live Demo**: [Click here to view the application](https://salesdash-n2cu.onrender.com/)

 ---